| Author |

 Hello,

-for some time now, my vehicle has been starting very poorly when warm.
+for some time now, my vehicle has been having a lot of trouble starting when it's warm.

-In the cold, it only takes about 1 second, but when the engine is warm, I have to keep the starter engaged for about 5-6 seconds before the engine starts.
+In cold conditions, it only takes about 1 second, but when the engine is warm, I have to keep the starter engaged for about 5-6 seconds before the engine starts.

 Mileage: 105,000 km